54DL0V3/rtsp_streaming/README.md

 # RSTP Streaming

-This example allows you to stream frames via RTSP
+This example allows you to stream frames via RTSP.
+Supported single client.

 ## Installation